Search Programs

 Fortunately for aspiring veterinary technicians in ID, there is a range of training options to join the profession.
 At this stage, Idaho vet techs are strongly encouraged to seek out two- to four-year programs in veterinary technology accredited by the Committee on Veterinary Technician Education and Activities (CVTEA), the American Veterinary Medical Association’s (AVMA) program-approval organization.

-Not only does graduating from a CVTEA-accredited program set a person up to take the Veterinary Technician National Examination (VTNE)—the predominant credentialing exam for vet techs nationwide—but it’s also a prerequisite to becoming a certified veterinary technician (CVT) in Idaho unless a person secures special permission from the Board.
+Not only does graduating from a CVTEA-accredited program set a person up to take the Veterinary Technician National Examination (VTNE)—the predominant credentialing exam for vet techs nationwide—but it’s also a prerequisite to become a certified veterinary technician (CVT) in Idaho, unless a person secures special permission from the Board.

 To qualify for a CVTEA-accredited program in veterinary technology, Idaho candidates must submit the following: